LiamJCates/Programming-Notes/C++/Utilities/STL/_STL.md

 ANSI/ISO Standard C++ is equipped with a portion of the stdlib called the Standard Template Library (STL).

+The C++ Standard Library is a library file, a collection of precompiled code that has been “packaged up” as part of C++, for reuse in other programs.
+It contains common functionality for reuse in programs.

 The STL provides a C++ Collection Framework, which is a set of reliable, reusable, high performance data-structures called containers, the algorithms to manipulate them, and iterators that serve as the interface between the two.